 BearTek is a wirelessly control your digital world with BearTek smart gloves, which connect to devices like GoPro cameras or smartphones using Bluetooth.

-The gloves could remotely control digital devices through different finger gestures so you can talk, make a video or listen to music, without taking off the gloves.
-Willie Blount from Colombia and his cousin, Tarik Rodgers from Dallas, developed the BearTek glove system.
+The gloves could remotely control digital devices, without taking off the gloves, through different finger gestures so you can listen to music, talk, or make a video.
+The BearTek glove system was developed by Willie Blount from Colombia and his cousin, Tarik Rodgers from Dallas.

-This technology is the core of our one-of-a-kind finger touch control system, giving you access to everything you need to fully control and create your ultimate ride.
-BearTek Gloves give you access when you want it; right on your fingertips are the touch points of the glove.
+This technology is giving you access to everything you need and the core of their one-of-a-kind finger touch control system to fully control and create your ultimate ride.
+BearTek Gloves give you access right on your fingertips, when you want it,, where are the touch points of the glove.
 Simple touches of the thumb to the appropriate fingers give you wireless control of your phone, music, media, and camera